 Refinancing your home is, in many ways, a similar process to qualifying for a mortgage.
 Depending on which refinancing loan option you choose, the list of required documents may change, but generally, you'll need to submit:

-After you’ve turned in all the necessary materials to refinance your mortgage, we will work with you to decide which loans will help you achieve your financial goals.
-Then, we’ll review the required paperwork, coordinate a home appraisal and evaluate your credit in order to determine if you’re eligible for the loan.
+After you've turned in all the necessary materials to refinance your mortgage, underwriting will review the required paperwork, coordinate a home appraisal, and evaluate your credit in order to determine if you're eligible for the loan.

 An important part of refinancing a mortgage is getting a home appraisal.
 This is simply a written estimate of the value of your home, which lenders use to determine what type of loan you qualify for.

 Once you're approved for your new mortgage, the closing process can begin.
 At that point, the new mortgage becomes your official mortgage of record and the refinance is complete.
 Your old loan will be paid in full, and you can begin payments toward your new loan.